Bill Gates has a warning for humanity: Beware of artificial intelligence in the coming decades, before it's too late.

 Article: Refers to a Noun (remember, only “THE”,” An”,” A” are articles)

 Noun, Verb, Article

 What does it do?
 (Person, place, thing, idea) Or (Shows Action)

 Part 2: Stretch Question-Celebrate Writing

-- According to paragraph 1, what are distracted walkers doing?
+- According to paragraph 1, what is Bill Gates afraid of?

 - Create a question based on the above information that you your classmates can answer to deepen their understanding.

-- The transferable vocabulary word is designing.
+- The transferable vocabulary word is inventor.
 What does this word mean?
 Explain how the transferable vocabulary can be used in another subject?

 Part 3: Work With a Partner

 - Ask your partner if they agree that computers becoming super intelligent could be dangerous.

 - Do you agree with what your partner said in question 7?
 Use the outline on the board for this question and answer.
 This question is worth more than all the others.
 Take your time writing your answer.

 - Working with your partner, what do you think is the main idea of this article?
 Cite a line from the text to support why you think this is the main idea.